worldbank/metadata-editor-docs/docs/ME_API.md

   pivot_longer(cols = starts_with("X"), names_to = "Year",  values_to = "Value") %>%
   mutate(Year = as.integer(sub("X", "", Year)))

-# Loop through indicators; extract metadata and publish in Editor and NADA
+# Loop through indicators; extract metadata and publish in Metadata Editor
 # ------------------------------------------------------------------------

 for(i in 1:length(list_indicators)) {